Hatebreed

-Hatebreed is an American metalcore band from Bridgeport, Connecticut, formed in 1994.
-The band released its debut album Satisfaction is the Death of Desire in 1997, which gave the band a cult following.
+Hatebreed is an American metalcore/hardcore band from Bridgeport, Connecticut, formed in 1994.
+The band released its debut album Satisfaction Is the Death of Desire in 1997, which gave the band a cult following.
 The band signed to Universal Records and released Perseverance in 2002, which hit the Billboard 200.
-Combining elements of hardcore and heavy metal, the band is often described as a metalcore, hardcore punk, and beatdown hardcore band.
+The band is described to combine elements of hardcore and heavy metal.
 They have played a major role in the Connecticut hardcore scene.

+Their songs often feature motivational lyrics, powerful and "bruising" riffs, and an overall "beatdown hardcore” sound.
+Their song “Live for This” was nominated at the Grammys in 2005 for Best Metal Performance.
+The group are also known for their live performances, and have gone through multiple line up changes but lead singer Jamey Jasta has remained a stable throughout the band’s tenure.
+Their 8th and most recent album Weight of the False Self was released in 2020.